Topological equivariant coarse K-homology: The coarse homology theories HgCXG and HgCXGc

+We work in the case of the trivial group and therefore in the following drop all the notation referring to the group action.
+For $\bC$ we take $C^*$-category $\Hilb_{c}(\C)$ of very small Hilbert spaces and compact operators.
+It admits all very small AV-sums.
+We will show that there is an equivalence of coarse homology theories

-Note that $\bC$ is unital, idempotent complete and admits all very small sums, and $\bK^{u}$ is the full subcategory of finite-dimensional Hilbert spaces.
-The assertion above follows from the claim that we have an equality of functors We first compare the objects.
+This will follow from an equality of functors We first compare the objects.
 In both cases an object $(C,\mu)$ on $X$ in $\BC$ consists of a Hilbert space $C$ together with a projection valued, finitely additive measure $\mu$.
 For both sides we require that $C$ is the orthogonal sum of the images of the family $(\mu(\{x\}))_{x\in X}$.
+Here it is important that classical orthogonal sums of Hilbert spaces in $\Hilb(\C)$ coincide with AV-sums in $\Hilb_{c}(\C)$ by \cite[Thm.
+8.4]{cank}.

 For $\bC^{*}(X)$ we in addition require that $\mu(B)H$ is finite-dimensional for every bounded subset $B$ of $X$.
-This condition is equivalent to the condition that $\mu(B)\in \bK^{u}$ required for $\bCtsmc(X)$.
+This condition is equivalent to the condition that $\mu(B)\in \bC$ required for $\bCtsmc(X)$.
 For $\bCtsmc(X)$ we in addition require that $\supp(C,\mu)$ is locally finite.
-Since $\mu(B)$ is finite-dimensional we have that $\supp(C,\mu)\cap B$ is finite for any bounded subset $B$ of $X$.
+Since $\mu(B)$ is finite-dimensional and every point of the support contributes non-trivially to the dimension the set $\supp(C,\mu)\cap B$ is indeed finite for any bounded subset $B$ of $X$.

 In both cases the morphism spaces are defined as the closures of the spaces of bounded operators of controlled propagation.
+In order to get an actual equality of morphism spaces, we use $\Hilb(\C)$ as a concrete model of the multiplier category $ \bM\Hilb_{c}(\C)$ (this is possible by \cite[Lem.
+8.1]{cank}) in the construction of $\bCtsmc(X)$.

-Finally, the functoriality for morphisms in $\BC$ is defined the same way for $\bCtsmc(X)$ and $ \bC^{*}(X)$. \hB \end{ex}
+Finally, the functoriality for morphisms in $\BC$ is defined in the same way for $\bCtsmc(X)$ and $ \bC^{*}(X)$. \hB \end{ex}